NakiriYuuzu/InterDiD/README.md

 - [中文](README_zh.md)

 ## Documentation
-this guys so lazy to write documentation, so just read the code
+This guy is too lazy to write documentation, so you can only understand it by reading the code.

+## Demo

 ## Architecture
 - Frontend